ipoinsights69/backend/README.md

 ## Cron Jobs

 The system supports scheduled tasks using cron jobs.
 Default jobs are configured during server startup.

-To manually configure jobs, use the admin API endpoints:

 ```json
 {